DreamOfTheRedChamber/system-design-interviews/topk.md

 * Disadvantage:
 	- Out of memory because data is continously increasing
 	- Data losss when node failure happens or is powered off
-* Solution: Replace hashmap with database
-	- Store data in database
-	- Update counter in database
 * Use TreeMap to replace PQ
 	- To support find and delete by key